puneetsingh166/Tm-load-testing/README.md

 ```

 ## Monitoring
-As of v0.4.1, `tm-load-test Custom client` exposes a number of metrics when in master/slave
+As of v0.4.1, `tm-load-test custom client` exposes a number of metrics when in master/slave
 mode, but only from the master's web server at the `/metrics` endpoint.
 So if
 you bind your master node to `localhost:26670`, you should be able to get these
 metrics from: